GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Background

 \subsection{Distributed GNN Training}

+Two representative distributed training methods are used to mitigate the outbursting memory usage of GNN training: full-batch and mini-batch training.
+Full-batch training is memory-hungry but reaches high final accuracy, while mini-batch training requires less memory and converges faster, but the final accuracy could be lower.
+Thus, both approaches are widely used.

-To mitigate the outbursting memory usage of GNN training, two representative distributed training methods are used: full-graph training and mini-batch training. \emph{Full-graph training}~\cite{roc, pipegcn, bns_gcn, neutronstar} uses the whole graph representations for every parameter update.
-As depicted in~\cref{fig:dist_training}a, all vertex dependencies have to be fully computed for full-graph training.
-Therefore, a single iteration (model parameter update) essentially becomes an epoch.
-For this, all the hidden vectors for every layer have to be loaded on the GPUs' memory, so multiple GPUs are usually used for large graphs~\cite{leskovec, ogb} and deep GNNs~\cite{deepgcn, deepergcn} in a distributed manner.
+\emph{Full-batch training}~\cite{roc, pipegcn, bns_gcn, neutronstar} uses the whole graph representation for every parameter update.
+As depicted in~\cref{fig:dist_training}b, all vertex dependencies must be fully computed.
+Therefore, an iteration (model parameter update) essentially becomes an epoch.
+For this, all the hidden vectors for every layer have to be loaded on the GPUs' memory, so multiple GPUs are typically required for large graphs~\cite{leskovec, ogb} and deep GNNs~\cite{deepgcn, deepergcn} in a distributed manner.

-In distributed full-graph training, inter-GPU communications are essential to retrieve intermediate vertex representations from other GPUs, as illustrated by \textbf{blue} and \textbf{red} arrows in~\cref{fig:dist_training}a.
+In distributed full-batch training, inter-GPU communications are essential for retrieving intermediate vertex representations from other GPUs, as illustrated by the \textbf{blue} and \textbf{red} arrows in~\cref{fig:dist_training}b.
 The overhead from this communication is significant, so it generally uses a partitioning algorithm~\cite{metis} to minimize the communication volume when partitioning a graph for GPUs.
-However, most existing works~\cite{neugraph, agl, roc} do not consider multi-GPU cluster settings, relying all the dependency on slow external communications. \thiswork provides higher throughput than previous works by considering multi-GPU cluster environment such as~\cref{fig:background}b, especially the difference between the internal and external communication bandwidth.
+However, most existing works~\cite{neugraph, agl, roc} do not consider multi-server cluster settings and heavily rely on slow external communications.
+This work provides higher throughput than previous works by considering a characteristic of multi-server clusters that a difference exists between the inter- and intra-communication bandwidth, such as~\cref{fig:background}b.

-\emph{Mini-batch training}~\cite{dgl, distdgl, distdglv2, clustergcn, graphsaint} is a technique used when the GPU memory capacity is insufficient for full-graph training.
-It uses the batch concept to mitigate the memory capacity issue.
-It packs the partial dependencies into MFGs for the fixed number of target vertices to mitigate the heavy memory overheads, as illustrated by Mini-batch $i$ in~\cref{fig:dist_training}b.
-By adjusting batch size, training can be performed with flexible memory requirements, at the cost of some redundant memory usage and computation between mini-batches.
+\emph{Mini-batch training}~\cite{dgl, distdgl, distdglv2, clustergcn, graphsaint} is a technique used when the GPU memory capacity is insufficient for full-batch training.
+It uses a batch concept to mitigate the memory capacity issue.
+It packs the partial dependencies into MFGs for the fixed number of target vertices to mitigate the heavy memory overheads, as illustrated with MFGs in~\cref{fig:dist_training}c.
+By adjusting batch size, training can be performed with flexible memory requirements, at the cost of redundant memory usage and computation among mini-batches.